-For purposes of this policy, a student shall be considered missing if a roommate, classmate, faculty member, family member or other campus person has not seen the student in a reasonable amount of time, reports the pertinent facts to the Maine Maritime Academy Campus Safety and if after investigation the Maine Maritime Academy Campus Safety determines that the student has been missing for more than 24 hours.
+For purposes of this policy, a student shall be considered missing if a roommate, classmate, faculty member, family member or other campus person has not seen the student in a reasonable amount of time, reports the pertinent facts to Maine Maritime Academy Campus Safety and if after investigation the Maine Maritime Academy Campus Safety department determines that the student has been missing for 24 hours.
 A reasonable amount of time may vary with the time of day and information available regarding the missing person's daily schedule, habits, punctuality, and reliability.
 Individuals may be considered missing immediately, if their absence has occurred under circumstances that are suspicious or cause concerns for their safety.
 If the initial report that a person is missing is made to a Maine Maritime Academy department other than the Campus Safety Department, the Maine Maritime employee receiving the report shall contact the Campus Safety Department immediately.
 Campus Safety will notify local authorities as well as attempt to contact the student's designated emergency contact as described below.

-Procedure: Procedures for designation of emergency contact information
+Procedures for designation of emergency contact information

-- A. Students age 18 and above and emancipated minors. - Students living on campus shall be given notice of this policy and are asked during the pre-enrollment period to designate an individual or individuals to be contacted by the Academy "in case of an emergency".
+- A. Students age 18 and above and emancipated minors.

+Students living on campus shall be given notice of this policy and are asked during the preenrollment period to designate an individual or individuals to be contacted by the Academy "in case of an emergency".
 Contact information shall be registered confidentially, shall be accessible only to authorized campus officials, and may only be disclosed to law enforcement personnel in furtherance of a missing person investigation.
 In the event that a student is reported missing, the Maine Maritime Academy Campus Safety Department or their designee shall attempt to contact his/her emergency designee not more than 24 hours after the time that the student is determined to be missing in accordance with the notification procedures set forth below.
-An emergency contact designee shall remain in effect until changed or revoked by the student using the About Me tab on the student portal. - B. Students under the age of 18.
-In the event a student living on campus who is not emancipated is determined to be missing pursuant to the procedures set forth below, the Academy shall (is required to) notify a custodial parent or guardian no more than 24 hours after the student is determined to be missing.
+An emergency contact designee shall remain in effect until changed or revoked by the student using the Update Emergency Contact Info link on the Student page on the MyMMA portal. - B. Students under the age of 18.
+In the event a student living on campus who is not emancipated is determined to be missing pursuant to the procedures set forth below, the Academy is required to notify a custodial parent or guardian no more than 24 hours after the student is determined to be missing in addition to notifying any additional contact person designated by the student.